 Keep in mind that you will want to backup any data before you proceed.
 Go to Settings > General Management > and hit Reset to get started.

 This process will only take a few minutes and will restore the original software that came with your phone.
 Then, just use Samsung SmartSwitch or Google restore to get all your apps back.
 Again, this is the last resort if you have major problems.
 If this doesn’t fix it, consider reaching out to Samsung or your carrier for a replacement phone.

 Then, the Android 10 (One UI 2.0) update is finally available in the United States and around the globe, full of bug fixes and new features.
 The beta program is over and Samsung’s readily sending this to models everywhere, including carrier models stateside.

 So far, we’re only seeing a few of those typical small complaints about abnormal battery drain, update installation issues, and lag.
 Keep in mind that your phone will be warm and a little laggy after a massive update like the Android 10 release.
 So, let the update finish, let your phone sit for a minute or two, then reboot it for the best experience.

 For those preparing for Android 10, this guide for the Galaxy S10 applies to the Note 10 as well.
 By now you should already be on the latest update, but that same guide applies for when the One UI 2.1 update comes out in April or May.

 If anything else emerges over the coming weeks and months as more people buy one, we’ll report back and look into anything we see.
 Basically, stay tuned for more information.

-Basically, just know that a few more updates are coming soon, in addition to Android 10 next year.
+Basically, just know that a few more updates are coming soon, building on and improving the experience that is Android 10.
+They’ll spend the next several months improving the new One UI 2.0 software everyone just got.
 For now, drop us a comment below if you’re experiencing any other major issues and we’ll do our best to help, or research a fix for you.
 Otherwise, enjoy everything your phone has to offer.